Skip to main content

 4. Implement Your Tools

-Tool Docstrings and Logical Variable Names are Critical
+Tool Docstrings And Logical Variable Names Are Critical

 Return Object Guidelines